shashankvankadari/Predicting-sleep-efficiency/README.md

 In this section, we import necessary libraries required for entire project.
 After that we import the csv data file and load it into pandas dataframe.

 #### SECTION-2: Exploratory Data Analysis. ######
+In the first part, we format the variables in the proper manner.
+We convert the categorical variables such as "Gender", "Smoking Status" into numerical by replacing them with 0's and 1's.
+Also the attributes "Bedtime" and "Wakeup time" are converted to timestamp format.
+We then check for null values and the missing values are fileld with mean of that particular column.
+We didnot remove the rows with missing values just to avoid the information loss.
+We then check the correlations between the variables and do feature selection based on that.
+We have done this by plotting correlation heat map which describes the correlation values between all the variables.
+We then remove the features which has high correlation because both the variables contribute the same to the target variable and so it will be redundant.
+The variables "Wakeup time" and "Deep sleep percentage" are removed in this regard and now finally we have 12 features left in the dataset.

+####  SECTION-3: Checking data distribution for categorical attributes ######
+In this section, we plan to check the data distribution for categorical attributes in order to consider a feature do to fairness evaluation.
+We did distribution graphs for Gender, Smoking status, Awakenings, Exercise frequency.
+We observe that distribution is good only for Gender column.
+All the other variables have uneven distributions.
+So we use this feature to calculate fairness as the bias is minimum for this column.
+(There is equal number of datapoints for both Male and Female).

+#### SECTION-4: Linear Regression #####
+We created a copy of the final dataframe which is cleaned.
+The intension is to use one for classification and regression model respectively.

+In the next step, we perform linear regression with 5-fold cross validation and find the R2 score and Mean square error for each fold.
+We finally compute the average of MSE and R2 scores obtained in each fold.
+We got 79.7% of R2 score and 0.00036 for MSE.

+#### SECTION-5: Ridge Regression ####